fmidev/WRF_installation/README.md

 ## Work Flow

 ### Environment Setup
-The `env.sh` script in the `scripts` directory sets up all necessary settings for WRF:
+The `env.sh` script in the `WRF_Model/scripts` directory sets up all necessary settings for WRF:

 1. **Main Settings**:
    - **Library Paths**: Where to find NetCDF, HDF5, OpenMPI and other libraries